By buying this product you can collect up to 3 loyalty points. Your cart will total 3 loyalty points that can be converted into a voucher of $0.60.

 Warning: Last items in stock!

-Fresh etheric fragrance of Frankincense uplifts the mind, mood while offering benefits to the immune system and physical body.
+Fresh etheric fragrance of Frankincense uplifts the mind and mood.
 Frankincense resin has a rich history in many cultures and has been used as an incense for thousands of years.

 Frankincense is one of those oils: the more you use it, the more you love it & want to put with everything.
 I’ve spent several months playing around with different regions, species & extraction methods of frankincense essential oil.
 I’m a fan of the EO from Oman & Somalia, though I’m not sure the additional cost for Oman supply is actually worth any questionable additional therapeutic effects.
 CO2 extracted Frankincense is just full of awe and comes off as quite complete.
 The steam distilled is rather smooth and I’ve had batches which I call white gold (clear, transparent in color) where drops are so potent and can evaporate without leaving a trace.